-So in no particular order, here are the places I had the pleasure of dining at, and a few top dishes to order when you visit!
+So in no particular order, here are the best restaurants in Edmonton, as well as a few top dishes to order when you visit!

 Oh and if you’re new to the city, be sure to read my ultimate guide to visiting Edmonton before you visit!